VascoCoelhoSkyline/dataminer-docs-connectors/connector/doc/AMWA_NMOS_IS-05.md

 On the **General** page, you can find the Senders and Receivers tables with all the relevant information.

+On the **Flow Engineering** page, you can find the FLE tables.
+NOTE: The IS-05 is only triggering receiver patch request from the FLE, the patch request for the senders regarding FLE is not needed.

 The connector adds the information by parsing an **HTTP** response.